 ARL believes in a systematic and structural approach for the effective operation and management of significant energy users.
 In order to monitor & optimize the energy consumption, ARL is following the guidelines of ISO 50001 since 2012.
 ARL management goal is to protect environment & naturally existing resources through increasing the awareness on energy efficiency.
-In order to achieve this target following events were held during the year 2020.
+In order to achieve this target following events were held during the reporting year.

-- Energy Week Celebrations
+- 1. Energy Week Celebration

-- Energy Awareness Talks/Sessions
+- 2. Energy Awareness Talks/Sessions

-- Energy Award
+- 3. Transition of ISO 50001 from 2011 to 2018 version